GR41NS/terraform_upgrade_kit/README.md

 # terraform_upgrade_kit

 Terraform is great.
-It works...

-...and sometimes, that's the problem.
+It works... and sometimes, that's the problem.

 ---